survivejs/webpack-book/manuscript/building/01_source_maps.md

 ## Separate Source Map Types

 Webpack can also generate production usage friendly source maps.
-These will end up in separate files ending with `.map` extension and will be loaded by the browser only when required.
+These end up in separate files ending with `.map` extension and are loaded by the browser only when required.
 This way your users get good performance while it's easier for you to debug the application.

 `source-map` is a good default here.
-Even though it will take longer to generate the source maps this way, you will get the best quality.
+Even though it takes longer to generate the source maps this way, you get the best quality.
 If you don't care about production source maps, you can simply skip the setting there and get better performance in return.

 ### `devtool: 'cheap-source-map'`